Home Closed Back Headphone Reviews AudioQuest NightOwl Carbon Review – Life Goes On

 This isn’t a Beats by Dre type of gloss, but rather an attractive one that won’t gather fingerprints!

-The headphones themselves feel extremely solid in your hand and are a tad bulky, but it’s not a bad thing.
+The headphones themselves feel extremely solid in your hand and are a tad bulky, but it’s not a bad thing like Justin Timberlake.
 They’re just a bit bigger than your average-sized headphone.

 The ear-cups from the outside actually do remind me of an Owl’s eye which is a nice added touch and makes sense with the name given.